sanjay-namdeo/notes/java/shallow-vs-deep-copy.md

 ### Reference Copy
 Creates a copy of a reference variable pointing to an object.

-When a reference is copied, then both existing and copied variable starts pointint to the same object.
+When a reference is copied, then both existing and copied variable starts pointing to the same object.
 > An object copy creates a copy of object itself

 ### Object Copy